wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 This is simple enough, and you can write similar classes for each other type of constraint.

-Already, though, we have some improvements to make.
-First, we can get a small performance boost (and improve the methods' readability) by precomputing the masks used in `check()` and `massage()`:
+Already, though, some potential improvements present themselves.
+First, we can improve the `check()` and `massage()` methods' clarity and performance by precomputing the masks they use, like so:

 ```python
 class ZeroConstraint: